Slow Cooker Chicken-Andouille Stew

 When I shared my recipe for Slow Cooker Red Beans and Rice Soup, I told you about the Amylu Chicken Andouille Sausage I’d discovered at Costco, and this Slow Cooker Chicken-Andouille Stew is another recipe using Amylu’s delicious gluten-free sausage in the slow cooker.
 I had this sausage on the brain when I spotted a slow cooker recipe for chicken and sausage from Bakeaholic Mama on Pinterest, and I adapted that recipe, making it into a stew and adding roasted red pepper, oregano, Creole Seasoning, and reducing the chicken stock for added flavor in the sauce.

-I loved the way this turned out, and enjoyed it over low-glycemic Uncle Ben’s Rice to soak up the flavorful sauce, but for a lower carb meal you could eat it as a stew without the rice or serve over Cauliflower Rice; enjoy!
+I loved the way this turned out, and enjoyed it over low-glycemic Uncle Ben’s Converted Rice (affiliate link) to soak up the flavorful sauce, but for a lower carb meal you could eat it as a stew without the rice or serve over Cauliflower Rice; enjoy!

-Drain a 12 oz. jar of roasted red pepper and cut the peppers into bite-sized pieces.
+Drain a 12 oz. jar of Roasted Red Peppers (affiliate link) and cut the peppers into bite-sized pieces.
 Layer the chicken, sausage, red peppers, and onion mixture in a small slow cooker.
-(I used my Crock-Pot 3-1/2-Quart Slow Cooker.)
+(I used my Crock-Pot 3-1/2-Quart Slow Cooker (affiliate link).)
 Put the chicken stock into the pan you used to brown the onions and simmer until it’s reduced to 1/4 cup, then whisk in the cream cheese until it’s mostly smooth.
 (Use light or full-fat cream cheese, whichever you prefer!)

 Pour the stock/cream cheese mixture over the other ingredients and cook on low for 4-6 hours, or until the chicken is cooked through and all flavors are well-combined.
 This won’t win any beauty contests when you first remove the lid, but stir to combine the flavors and serve (over rice or not) for a delicious, easy meal.